abelmt07/CitadelAI_AI_For_Bharath_CtrlZ/README.md

 ---

+## Quick Start (For Judges)

+1. Click the **Working Prototype** link above
+2. Allow microphone access when prompted
+3. Tap the microphone and speak a Hindi complaint (e.g., "मुझसे हर महीने ₹299 कट रहा है")
+4. Wait 30-60 seconds for processing
+5. Download your Form I PDF

+**Total time:** Under 2 minutes

+---

 ## How It Works (Implemented Features)

 1. **Record** — User speaks a complaint in Hindi via real-time audio capture